07nainankit/CF-Problem-Find/README.md

   ReactJS works on virtual dom.

 How i created it-
-  * Most important thing is where to get data from. solution - CodeForces provide api's through which we can access some of their data.
+  * Most important thing is where to get data from.

+    solution - CodeForces provide api's through which we can access some of their data.

-  * Next step was just refining the fetched data to desired mold.
+  * Next step was just refining the fetched data into desired mold/format.

 Happy competitive programing